codeforamerica/style-guide/_components/menus.md

 ---
 layout: styleguide
 title: Menus
+order: 5
 ---

+<p class="lead-in">Menus provide ways for your residents to navigate a list of links on a page.</p>

 Menus and menu bars provide a way to display a list of block level links.
 Technically, anything can go inside `.menu-item' divs including headings, text, and images.
 They can also be combined with the grid layout to provide multiple column menus.